gsimon75-android/Android_TV_BootAnimation/ROOTING.md

-I know it's uncomfortable to do the "Remove the stick, name it back to runme.inc, plug the stick back" rain dance, but believe me, it's still far more comfortable than buying another tv because "I left the stick plugged, it appended something twice and now it doesn't boot".
+I know it's uncomfortable to do the "Remove the stick, name it back to runme.inc, plug the stick back" rain dance, but believe me, it's still far more comfortable than buying another TV because "I left the stick plugged, it appended something twice and now it doesn't boot".

 OK, back to business.